Programs & Services

 Preschool Information

-If you have questions about our preschools or concerns about your child's development (speech, motor skills, behavior, etc), please contact WCESC at preschool@wcesc.org or 419-354-9010 x 133.
+If you have questions about our preschools, would like to preregister your child, or have concerns about your child's development (speech, motor skills, behavior, etc), please contact WCESC at preschool@wcesc.org or 419-354-9010 x 133.

 Read our Student Wellness Policy